405th AFSB welcomes new commander at assumption of command ceremony

 |0

-This work, 405th AFSB welcomes new commander at assumption of command ceremony [Image 5 of 5], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 405th AFSB welcomes new commander at assumption of command ceremony, by Cameron Porter, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT